Keshav-Narula/API-based-Express.js-Music-Server---2406-A4/README.md

 # Itunes RESTful API Music Playlist
 Author: Keshav Narula

+The purpose of this project is to build a Music playlist node.js application that accesses a public Itunes API, and uses the express.js framework.
+The components are, Server build with Node.js and the Express.js framework, Public iTunes JSON API, Client-side application page served by the server.

-To run first install the dependencies in package.json by executing:
+##First install the dependencies in package.json by executing:
   >npm install

-Then run:
+##Run:
   >node .\server.js

 To see the "app" version use your browser to visit any of the links: